Common Software Tasks

 802-11-wireless.bssid "AA:BB:CC:DD:EE:FF"

 Replace YourUsername, YourPassword with your GASPAR credentials.
-You can find the bssid of your local router by nmcli device wifi list
+You can find the bssid of your local router by nmcli device wifi list.
+Use that instead of AA:BB:CC:DD:EE:FF.

-To activate a connection, you can either use sudo nmtui
+To activate a connection, you can either use sudo nmtui, or:

 Wireless Connection to QGroundControl